Liao Zhongkai: In politics

-When the KMT was reformed in 1924, he was named the head of the Department of Workers, and then Department of Peasants.
-Later he became Minister of Finance of the southern government, seated in Guangdong.
-When Sun Yat-sen died in Beijing in March, 1925, and Liao was one of the three most powerful figures in the Kuomintang Executive Committee, the other two were Wang Jingwei and Hu Hanmin.
-Liao was seen as the leader of the left-wing faction of the Kuomintang during his competition to lead the KMT.
+In May 1924, he became political commissar of the newly established Whampoa Military Academy.
+There, he was in charge of the political training of the future officers of the National Revolutionary Army.
+When Sun Yat-sen died in March, 1925, and Liao was one of the three most powerful figures in the Kuomintang Executive Committee, the other two were Wang Jingwei and Hu Hanmin.
+When Hu Hanmin's proposal for a National Government Council was accepted by the KMT's Central Executive Committee, Liao was chosen to be Minister of Finance on July 24.
+During this time he was considered to be a leader of the KMT's left-wing and strongly supported the First United Front.
 He was principled in his support of Sun's ideology of Minsheng in the Three Principles of the People.